theoricus/theoricus/README.md

 All the principles and design's decisions are made based in a paried way with the [Demo Apllication](http://github.com/serpentem/theoricus).
-Both `theoricus` and `theoricus-demo-app` repos are always in sync.
+Both `theoricus` and `theoricus-demo-app` repos are always in sync (mirroring branch names).
 For each new feature in Theoricus, a new use for that will be made in the demo application to elucidate thigns.

+So, in this meantime while a proper tests suite is not started, always combine the changes you make in *Theoricus* also in the *Demo Application*.

+When openning a pull request, open one in *Theoricus* and on in the *Demo App*.

 <a name="docs"/>
 ## Generating Docs